-CAN GAS PSA N2 generator takes air as raw material and utilize the carbon molecular sieve (CMS) as absorbent.
+CAN GAS Factory Made PSA Nitrogen Generator For Pharmaceuticals takes air as raw material and utilize the carbon molecular sieve (CMS) as absorbent.
 CMS absorption of oxygen in air is much larger than its absorption of nitrogen under certain pressure, thus through programmed on and off process of the automatic pneumatic valves, left & right towers will work alternately to achieve pressurized adsorption and depressurize desorption, complete the separation of Oxygen and Nitrogen and reach the targeted purity of Nitrogen.

-Nitrogen generator is a modular system, which therefore can be easily increased as needed and with optional integrated (O2) oxygen meter.
+Factory Made PSA Nitrogen Generator For Pharmaceuticals is a modular system, which therefore can be easily increased as needed and with optional integrated (O2) oxygen meter.

 CAN GAS offers very economical nitrogen (N2) generators and systems from small generator units to large high-nitrogen plant which is suitable for very different applications including: Chemical industry for inerting of tanks and oxygen-sensitive chemicals, Cutting gas in lasers, Carrier gas in analysis equipment for laboratories and hospitals, Inert gas for pressure testing of tanks and pipes, etc.

 Please feel free to contact CAN GAS if you have any questions regarding your choice of nitrogen generator.

 Nitrogen generators and stations are stationary or mobile air-to-nitrogen production complexes.

 The adsorption gas separation process in nitrogen generators is based on the phenomenon of fixing various gas mixture components by a solid substance called an adsorbent.
 This phenomenon is brought about by the gas and adsorbent molecules' interaction.